 Rather than getting a catalog in the mail containing 20 pages of products, customer-focused AI marketing means that only products that I have shown an interest in would be marketed to me.
 Based on my demographics, location, spending habits, interests and more I would only receive information about specific products that truly match my wants and desires.

 Instead of getting weekly emails for products that I have no interest in, I might receive a single-targeted text each month based on a product that I am very interested in and could purchase with one click through an app on my phone.

-Hyperspace will be introducing our first AI-powered retail app in late 2020.
+Hyperspace will be introducing our first AI-powered retail app.
 Our Stage 1 plan is to install it with a small retailer and post a branded app on the Apple and Android store for demonstrations.
 If you are interested in our progress with Stage 1, be sure to register for our newsletter.
 We will be sending out monthly updates on the current status.
 It will follow the same thread as our other integrations in that it will communicate directly with your POS or ERP.

-2020 is going to be a very exciting year for new changes and new technology.
 As always, feel free to reach out and talk to us about your goals.
 Retail technology is our passion and we welcome the opportunity to chat with other retailers and share that passion.